lgatto/2015-03-05-Intro-Integ-Omics-Prot/02-caveats.md

   in the data and are defined as **missing at random** (MAR) or **missing completely at random** (MCAR).

-- Missing values resulting from the absence of the low abundance of ions (below the limit of detection of the instrument).
+- Biologically relevant missing values, resulting from the absence of the low abundance of ions (below the limit of detection of the instrument).
 These missing values are not expected to be randomly distributed in the data and are defined as **missing not at random** (MNAR).

-MNAR features should ideally be imputed with a **left-censor** method.
-Conversely, it is recommended to use **hot desk** methods when data are missing at random.
+MNAR features should ideally be imputed with a **left-censor** (minimum value, ~zero~, ...)  method.
+Conversely, it is recommended to use **hot deck** methods (nearest neighbour, maximum likelihood, ...) when data are missing at random.

 ```r